Al Qaeda seen assuming policing role in eastern Yemen

 "They have an Islamic court, people go to them to present complaints and they have patrol cars, but up til now they did not interfere in people's private affairs," Mukalla resident Salem Abdullah said by telephone.

-A Saudi-led coalition is bombing Iranian-backed Houthis who now control much of the Arabian Peninsula's poorest country and have made gains toward Hadramawt, Yemen's largest province.
+A Saudi-led coalition is bombing Iranian-backed Houthis who now control much of the Arabian Peninsula's poorest country and have made gains towards Hadramawt, Yemen's largest province.

 Hadramawt's ruling body, the Council of Islamic Scholars, wrapped al Qaeda into local administration in order to avoid infighting, a local official told Reuters on condition of anonymity, but the alliance is tense.